webzes/Wsman/README.md

-# Wsman - A PHP package for WSMan (WS-Management Protocol)
+# Wsman - A PHP package for WS-Management Protocol